 (Offered as BIOL 23 and ENST 21.)
 A study of the relationships of plants and animals (including humans) to each other and to their environment.
 We'll start by considering the decisions an individual makes in its daily life concerning its use of resources, such as what to eat and where to live, and whether to defend such resources.
 We'll then move on to populations of individuals, and investigate species population growth, limits to population growth, and why some species are so successful as to become pests whereas others are on the road to extinction.
 The next level will address communities, and how interactions among populations, such as competition, predation, parasitism, and mutualism, affect the organization and diversity of species within communities.
 The final stage of the course will focus on ecosytems, and the effects of humans and other organisms on population, community, and global stability.
 Three hours of lecture per week.

 Requisite: Biology 18 or Environmental Studies 12 or permission from the instructor.
 Not open to first-year students.
 Fall semester.
-Professor Temeles.2021-22: Offered in Fall 2021
+Professor Temeles.2022-23: Not offered

 (Offered as ENST 23 and ECON 11-04.)
 A study of the central problem of scarcity and the ways in which the U. S. economic system allocates scarce resources among competing ends and apportions the goods produced among people.
 We will apply core economic concepts to major environmental/natural resource policy topics such as global climate change, local air and water pollution, over-harvesting of renewable resources, habitat loss, and solid waste management.